A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Construction of the finite--dipole dynamical system and self--propulsion terms

 the velocity of the + vortex of dipole $n$ induced by all other dipoles $m\neq n$ is

 and similarly for the negative vortex.
-Note that since we have already incorporated the vortex self-interaction term in the self propulsion, we exclude this contribution in the external advection.
+Note that since we have already incorporated the vortex self-interaction term in the self-propulsion, we exclude this contribution in the external advection.
 Averaging over the two vortices in the n-th dipole, we have the total external contribution to the mean advection:

 with

 \paragraph{Evolution of the orientation angle.} The orientation $\alpha_n$ evolves due to (i) the differential velocity of the two vortices (local shear), (ii) external torques from other dipoles and (iii) the geometric parallel transport on the curved surface, see more details on orientation dynamics in Appendix Sec.~(\ref{app:orientation}).
 The first contribution is given by